Jennifer M. Lincoln — Center for Maritime Safety and Health Studies, National Institute for Occupational Safety and Health (NIOSH), USA

 Barbara Neis — SafetyNet Centre for Occupational Health and Safety Research, Memorial University, Canada

-Jerry Dzugan — Alaska Marine Safety Education Association (AMSEA), Sitka, AK, USA
+Jerry Dzugan — Alaska Marine Safety Education Association (AMSEA), USA

 Marion Edwin — Optimise, Ltd., New Zealand